-Kineton, one of the first two houses built in Holly Bank Road
+Kineton, one of the first houses built in Holly Bank Road

-Kineton is one of the first two houses built in Holly Bank Road in 1910.
+Kineton - since replaced by 2 houses - was one of the first two houses built in Holly Bank Road in 1910.
 The first owner was Mr Hugh

 Crompton Bischoff, who had previously lived in Mount Hermon Road, and lived at Kineton until 1934.
 It is